Santhosh-Paramasivam/WisdomBot/README.md

-WisdomBot
+# WisdomBot

 WisdomBot is a Discord bot that posts random inspirational quotes on demand.
-Built entirely in Python, it integrates with Discord, maintains a 24/7 uptime, and uses a local SQLite database for managing quotes.
+Built entirely in Python, it integrates with Discord and uses a local SQLite database for managing quotes.

-Features
+## Features
  - Responds to /quote commands with a random inspirational quote.
  - Supports easy quote updates via a text file.
- - Always online, thanks to Flask and a cron job to prevent idle shutdowns.
+ - Always online (not for a while, unfortunately!), thanks to Flask and a cron job to prevent idle shutdowns.

-Tech Stack
+## Tech Stack
  - Discord.py: Handles communication with Discord servers.
  - Flask: Keeps the bot alive using a REST endpoint hosted on Render.
  - SQLite: Stores and retrieves quotes efficiently.